mwiatrzyk/mockify/docs/source/tutorial.rst

     1
     >>> foo.assert_satisfied()

-You can also use :meth:`mockify.engine.Expectation.times` method to set expected call count on a repeated action.
+You can also use :meth:`mockify..Expectation.times` method to set expected call count on a repeated action.
 For example, if you want to record repeated action that can be executed at most twice, you would write following::